top of page

 Bellagio:

 Bellagio is the most popular and picturesque destination of Lake Como.
-The village surrounded by a beautiful lake is a combination of colourful houses and shops, picturesque alleyways, luxurious villas, and mesmerizing views on every corner.
-Strolling in the village would give you the feel of real Italian living.
+It is also known as the Pearl of Lake Como.
+Bellagio is located at the end of the Peninsula of Lake Como and offers mesmerising views of the lake.
+Bellagio is a good combination of colourful houses and boutique shops, picturesque alleyways, and luxurious villas.
+Strolling in the village would give you the feel of the Italian way of living.
 Bellagio is a perfect destination to take a day off from a hectic week or to spend romantic quality time with your loved ones.

 Varenna:

 Varenna is another gem of Lake Como and the neighbouring village of Bellagio.
-The beautiful fisherman village is full of beautiful views with colourful tiny restaurants, shops, villas, and alleyways.
+The beautiful fishermen's village is full of beautiful views with colourful houses, shops, villas, and alleyways.
 The romantic walkway from the ferry terminal to the village is a special highlight of the village.
 The gardens of the famous villa Monastero offer the best views of the lake, and it is one of the popular tourist attractions in Lake Como.

-If you are a first-time visitor, then we recommend taking a Guided day tour to Bellagio and Varenna from Milan.
-The mode of transport will be an air-conditioned bus from Milan and a lake cruise by private boat.
-The Guided trips are not just visits to these two villages, but you will be offered lifetime knowledge of the history of Lake Como from Roman times till the modern era.
-So, why not?
+If you are a first-time visitor, we recommend taking a Guided day tour to Bellagio and Varenna from Milan.
+The mode of transport for the guided trip is an air-conditioned bus from Milan, and it also includes a lake cruise by private boat.

 Varenna is directly connected by Train from Milan.
-The trains left every hour from Milan’s central station.
+The trains leave typically every hour from Milan’s central station to Como and Varenna.
 We recommend using the following Itinerary for a comfortable day trip to Bellagio and Varenna from Milan: -

 • Arrive Varenna at 9.26 AM.

 • Catch the Ferry boat from Varenna to Bellagio at 10 AM approximately.
 The ferry timetable usually changes every year.
-Usually, there is a ferry every half hour or 40 Mins from Varenna to Bellagio and vice-versa.
+Typically, there is a ferry every 30 minutes between Varenna and Bellagio.

 • Reach Bellagio at 10.20 AM.